resolvetosavelives/benchmarks/config/terraform/README.md

     brew install terraform

-Login to the `az` CLI - You may be prompted to choose which login account and prompted to 2FA if enabled
+Login to the `az` CLI - You may be prompted to choose which login account and prompted to 2FA if enabled The env var `$ARM_SUBSCRIPTION_ID` is set by `source .env` or you can replace with an id from account list.

     az login
     az account list
-    az account set --subscription $ARM_SUBSCRIPTION_ID # this will be set by source .env later az account show
+    az account set --subscription $ARM_SUBSCRIPTION_ID
+    az account show

 ## Directory layout

 You will find different folders in `config/terraform/env` for the different places that this app can be deployed.
-This uses the "main module pattern" to avoid duplication and manual terraform state file copying.
+This uses the "main module pattern" to avoid duplication and avoid state file conflicts.

-Without this directory structure, it is difficult to move between terraform configurations for each azure account without copying and backing up the local `.terraform` directory, changing environment variables, and switching the backend manually in the main.tf.
-Since each env directory contains its own state, while sharing the actual configuration, we can leave the state exactly as is and only source a different .env file for each environment.
+Since each env directory contains its own state we can leave the state exactly as is in each env directory and only source a different .env file for each environment before running terraform.

 There are two terraform configurations in each env:

-1. the `env/who/bootstrap`, which creates the tfstate storage.
+1. the `env/who/bootstrap/main.tf`, which creates the tfstate storage.
-2. the `env/who/main.tf`, which sets the remote backend, then runs the main module.
+2. the `env/who/main.tf`, which uses the remote backend and runs the main module.

+The cloudcity env has some extra resources to bring cloud city azure closer to the manually created state in WHO azure.

 ## Bootstrap Provisioning

-**ONLY DO THIS IN A NEW SUBSCRIPTION**

-If the backend storage is already created, you don't need to touch bootstrap.j
+If the backend storage is already created, you don't need to touch bootstrap.
+Applying the bootstrap again should be a no-op.

 ### Bootstrapping a New Account

 If you are deploying an environment from scratch, first bootstrap the tfstate storage account with the following.

+The .env file is in the Cloud City 1Password for Vital Strategies.

     cd config/terraform/env/who
     source .env